Emory University Orthopaedics and Spine Hospital

-The Emory University Orthopaedics & Spine Hospital is part of the Emory Healthcare system.
+The Emory University Orthopaedics and Spine Hospital is part of the Emory Healthcare system.
 The hospital is situated in a six-story building at the intersection of Interstate 285 and Lawrenceville Highway in Tucker, Georgia, United States, and is staffed by full-time Emory physicians.
 The hospital, which does not have an emergency department, specializes in inpatient orthopedics and spine operations.